CSLewin/APBW/mess/Weapons and Armor.md

 A weapon quality may only be applied to a weapon once.

 Weapon Origin:

-	Aneman/Pirran/Jhil: No mechanical changes, although each country's style of manufacture and decoration is set apart by details both subtle and overt.
+- Aneman/Pirran/Jhil: No mechanical changes, although each country's style of manufacture and decoration is set apart by details both subtle and overt.
-	Temenite: Constructed entirely of nonmetallic materials equivalent in weight and function to steel.
+- Temenite: Constructed entirely of nonmetallic materials equivalent in weight and function to steel.
-	Imperial: Durable but heavy. +1 slot; may ignore the first strike suffered by the armor/weapon each session.
+- Imperial: Durable but heavy. +1 slot; may ignore the first strike suffered by the armor/weapon each session.
-	Chernikan: Light but brittle. -1 slot; first strike suffered by the item counts as two strikes, each of which must be repaired.
+- Chernikan: Light but brittle. -1 slot; first strike suffered by the item counts as two strikes, each of which must be repaired.

 Weapon Modifications:

 - Universal
 	- Light: This weapon is particularly easy to handle and quite suitable for dual-wielding. -d, -1 slot
+	- Defensive: Any round in which this weapon is wielded but not used to attack, the weapon provides +1 AC. -d, +1 slot
 	- Heavy: Requires two hands to wield. +d, +1 slot
-	- Long: The weapon requires two hands to wield and is long enough to strike enemies up to 10 feet away. -d, +1 slot
-	- Defensive: Any round in which this weapon is wielded but not used to attack, the weapon provides +1 AC. +1 slot
 	- Vicious: The weapon bears cruel hooks, barbs, or serrations.
 Handle with care. +d, +2 slots
-- Melee Only
+- Melee Only (Mundane or Magical)
+	- asdf
-- Ranged Only
+- Ranged Only (Mundane or Magical)
+	- asdf
 - Magic Only
 	- Rending
 	- Searing